UnKnownLearnerFromHeaven/django-social-media/README.md

 + pretty user interface for admin panel
 + cleaned out the registration infromation
 + commit new bid for posts
-+ have your indivitual profile and profile inline in admin pannel as well
++ have your individual profile and profile inline in admin panel as well
 + you can like posts and check for followers and followings
 + used CBV
 + file managements done in the best way